sshaaf/coolstore-knative/README.md

 - *Orders*, Completion and checking of orders
 - *Payments*, Checks whether an payment is successfull given a certain Credit Card.

 The demo is simple.
 Add an item to the cart.
 Checkout the item by going to the `Cart` tab.
 Add payment details.
-If the Card number starts with 4 the payment is succefull else it will show status failed. this is a hard check in the payment service.
+If the Card number starts with 4 the payment is successful else it will show status failed. this is a hard check in the payment service.
 Once done, goto the `Orders` tab.
 The Order status should be `In Progress`, refresh after a couple of seconds and the status will appear as `COMPLETED` or `FAILED`.
 It takes a couple of seconds as their is a wait timer in Payment service + the whole process is done in a reactive and event driven way using Kafka and Quarkus.